A word from IC Founders:

 IC STUDENT HANDBOOK

-Please treat content dealing with race, gender, sexuality, etc. (and the individuals affected by them) in a creative, intelligent manner that demonstrates empathy – and never in the spirit of hurtfulness or mockery.
+Every student has a right to learn in a safe, respectful environment that fosters trust and support.
+Towards this end, please treat content dealing with race, gender, sexuality, etc. (and the individuals affected by them) in a creative, intelligent manner that demonstrates empathy – and never in the spirit of hurtfulness or mockery.
+Classes should be fun for everyone!

 Inappropriate class conduct includes, but is not limited to: